textpattern/server-config/README.md

 # Textpattern Server Config

-Files related to our web servers (mid-2018 onwards).
+Files related to our web servers.